What is early childhood intervention orientation and mobility?

 O&M in early childhood involves:

 - Motor development, especially the development of purposeful and self-directed movement.

 - Use of a mobility aid such as a long cane if appropriate.

 We work with families and caregivers to develop functional O&M goals that can be implemented in children’s everyday routines.

 Why choose Independent Options for Mobility as a service provider?

-Dr Bronwen Scott has extensive experience in the provision of early intervention O&M skills and techniques, including several years working as a member of the Early Childhood Teaching Team with the Vision Education Service in Western Australia.
+Dr Bronwen Scott has extensive experience in the provision of early intervention O&M skills and techniques.
 She has completed a Doctor of Education degree, and her thesis on early intervention O&M is available here.
 Bronwen is a member of Early Childhood Australia, and Early Childhood Intervention Australia, and has been involved as a member of the Expert Advisory Group for the Early Childhood Intervention National Guidelines Project.
-You can access the ECIA National Guidelines here.
+You can access the National Guidelines for Best Practice in Early Intervention here.

 Information and Resources